joaogcastro/joaogcastro/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS, JS and Java ☕
+- 🌱 You will find here my personal and college projects, always looking to expand my knowledge
-- ⚡ Fun fact: life is too short to waste time being sad 😉
+- ⚡ Smile and be happy 😉

 <div>
   <a href="https://github.com/joaogcastro">